KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ### Definition of MVP

 Admins and users will log into the website portal, where they will be directed to their personal dashboard.
 Admins on the site will be able to add/delete/update needs to the cupboard, and users will be able to send donation and/or sign up for vounteering hours for needs in their funding basket taken from the cupboard.
-Users will be able to add the needs to their basket by reviewing the list of avaliable needs the admins has created.
+Users will be able to add the needs to their basket by reviewing the list of available needs the admins has created.
 Once the user is satisfied with their contribution, they can check out their funding basket which will update the information in the backend for the admin and future users to see.

 ### MVP Features
   Authentication/Login in:
 1) Users have the ability to log in and out of application
-2) U-fund Managaer logs in using reserved username of "admin" - any other username is assumed to be helpers/volunteers.
+2) U-fund Manager logs in using reserved username of "admin" - any other username is assumed to be helpers/volunteers.
 3) Usernames also can't be duplicated

   Volunteer Functionality